Travel guide

 Instagram (30 min scroll) ~150–300 MB The biggest invisible consumer

-Instagram (upload a story/photo) ~5–15 MB per unit A video story: up to 50 MB
+Instagram (uploading a story/photo) ~5–15 MB per item A video story: up to 50 MB

 TikTok (30 min) ~250–500 MB Avoid on mobile data

-Booking / Hostelworld (search) ~5–20 MB per session Without videos loaded
+Booking / Hostelworld (searching) ~5–20 MB per session No videos loaded

-With a daily consumption of 350–400 MB, 10 GB comfortably covers 25–28 days.
-If you also use hostel WiFi for Instagram at night, that same plan will last you 30–35 days.
+With a consumption of 350–400 MB daily, 10 GB will easily cover 25–28 days.
+If you also use hostel WiFi for Instagram at night, the same plan will last you 30–35 days.

-Beware of maps without downloading: If you open Google Maps in a new city without the offline map downloaded and get lost for 20 minutes looking for a street, you can easily consume 80–120 MB.
+Beware of non-downloaded maps: If you open Google Maps in a new city without the offline map downloaded and get lost for 20 minutes looking for a street, you can easily consume 80–120 MB.
 Always download the city offline before leaving the hostel.

 See how much your Europe eSIM costs